zbigniewTomczak/mock-example/README.md

 - Mockito frameworks

 The interaction being tested is that LoginManager calls to log during login.
-There are 3 tests that shoud pass after running simple
+There are 3 tests that shoud pass after running simple:

     mvn test